dan-online/bunnycdn-stream/README.md

   <h3 align="center">BunnyCDN-Stream</h3>

   <p align="center">
-    A simple, lightweight, and easy to use the HTTP streaming library for BunnyCDN.
+    A simple, lightweight, and easy to use library for BunnyCDN's stream api.
     <br />
     <a href="https://github.com/dan-online/bunnycdn-stream/blob/1.0.0/docs/classes/BunnyCdnStream.md">Documentation</a>
     ·